Evil Bong: Chapter One: The Weed Man

 A stoner finishes creating an alien weed creature named Buddy, but is soon pursued by a spy named Smokeahontas who was sent from a company named F. U..
-Meanwhile, in the Unnamed City, Gingerweed Man (for short Gingy) runs a weed delivery service.
-After him and his girlfriend Barbara reminisce about his father Rabbit, Gingy delivers to a man named High, who is known to sell bizarre junk to the former.
-At High's, Gingy finds the injured stoner from the beginning.
-After explaining his situation to Gingy, he is given a fast-food bag containing Buddy inside, before dying, As the former leaves.
+Meanwhile, in the Unnamed City, Gingerweed Man (for short Ginggy) runs a weed delivery service.
+Ginggy delivers some gangster weed to a man named High, who is known to sell bizarre junk to the former.
+At High's, Ginggy finds the injured stoner from the beginning.
+After explaining his situation to Ginggy, he is given a fast-food bag containing Buddy inside, before dying, as the former leaves.
 Smokeahontas shoots High and demands information related to Buddy, after receiving info, the former takes High out of his misery.
-At the park, Gingy discovers the Buddy alien as the former decides to take a smoke break.
+At the park, Ginggy discovers the Buddy alien as the former decides to take a smoke break.

+Once the Ginggy became the infamous mob boss "Martian Gingger Lord" he killed Al Packino and became friends with the monster that's under his bed.

+The newlyweds, Gingger and Al Packino's daughter, Packina, after visiting the Eustache Volcano, saw the legendary talking gun named Steven Universe and made him suck an evil monster sausage.
+Steven Universe, after sucking the big juicy monstrous milky sausage and comparing it to his sausage, he knew that he had some work to do, so he took off (his pants) and started dancing in the wind, it's midnight and his buns were soggy, and so were Packina's mail.
+The after credits showed the loving Packina killed by the super bong brothers, so Ginggy plans to take revenge.